Baptism is not simply a “naming ceremony”

 Since Baptism is never a private affair but entry into the family of the Church, your child might well be baptised with other children.

-Baptisms will normally take place on Saturdays at 12.15 outside of Lent.
+Baptisms will normally take place once a month on a Sunday

 in the presence of the parish community.